aws-samples/aws-modernization-with-contrastsecurity/content/45_contrast_appsec_intro/20_contrast_community.md

 Contrast Security's Community Edition (CE) is a free version of the Contrast application security platform for Java applications and APIs.

-1. If you don't have a Contrast CE account, [create one now](https://www.contrastsecurity.com/community-edition-lp-website)
+1. If you don't have a Contrast CE account, [create one now](https://www.contrastsecurity.com/community-edition-lp-website).
+If you do have one, remember that CE accounts only allow one application, so you may need to create another one.

 2. After logging in, click the `+Add Agent` button in the top right:
 {{< figure src="/images/contrast/ce_1.png" style="border: 1px solid #000; max-width:auto; max-height:auto;">}}